SBit-Project/sbit.dev/docs/SBit-Core/Development/dnsseed-policy.md

 sidebar_position: 3
 ---

-SBit Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+Sbit Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the SBit community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the Sbit community.

 This document establishes some basic expectations for operating dnsseeds.